Kenya Photography Tour | Chris Bray Photography

 [CLOSE]

-That's it folks!
-Thank you so much for coming and sharing this experience with your new group of friends!
-After one last amazing breaky at the beautiful Rhino Watch, we'll provide airport transfers for each of you.
+(22 Sept '26) That's it folks (unless you're continuing the adventure with me to Uganda tomorrow for another week of gorillas, chimps and shoebill storks?)!
+Thank you so much for coming and sharing this wonderful experience with me and your new group of friends!
+I feel very lucky that you enable me to do all this too.
+After one last brekky at the beautiful Rhino Watch, we'll provide airport transfers back to the airport.
 It's about a 4 hour drive back to Nairobi, so make sure you book an afternoon flight home (departing after 2pm) in order to enjoy a leisurely breakfast together.
 Before you know it, you'll be jetting back home, back to the real world that has been so far away for the last fourteen unforgettable days.
-Make sure you stick a giant photo on the wall back home, so that every time you walk past it you'll immediately be transported back here to Africa, to re-live the magic of the great African migration.
+Make sure you print out a giant photo for your wall back home, so that every time you walk past you'll be transported back here to re-live the magic of Africa.

 [CLOSE]